lwmqn/qnode/README.md

     5701: 'percent'
 });

-// using numbers in string will be ok qnode.initResrc('3304', 0, {
+// using string-numbers is ok too qnode.initResrc('3304', 0, {
     '5700': 20,
     '5701': 'percent'